Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Many courses at Western have a significant writing component.
 To recognize student achievement, a number of such courses have been designated as essay courses and will be identified on the student's record (E essay full course; F/G/Z essay half-course).

-Preparatory workshops and a 4-month placement with a government, private sector or non-governmental organization to provide a practical learning experience in the summer following second or third year.
+One-term placement with a government, private sector or non-governmental organization to provide a practical learning experience.
 Admission is competitive.
 Students will write a final report on work undertaken.

 Prerequisite(s): Permission of the Faculty of Social Science.
-Applicants must have an average of at least 70% and be enrolled in a Social Science Major or Specialization module.
+Applicants must have an average of at least 70% and be enroled in a Social Science Honours Specialization, Specialization or Major or Specialization module and be registered in third or fourth year.

 Experiential--or service--learning (learning through practical experience) opportunities, which result in tangible and quantifiable academic value, may be recognized for course credit.
 Students must seek conditional approval.